Public Attitudes to the Sharing of Personal Information in the Course of Electronic Public Service Provision

 And for those that care (you ALL should) how they performed the research:

-research in the field, semi-structured interviews with IR staff about the conditions and future directions of online integrated public service provision, and ten intensive focus group meetings with different members of the general public and across New Zealand, in May – June 2010.
+The research methods used in this project were a review of available international and nationalresearch in the field, semi-structured interviews with IR staff about the conditions and future directions of online integrated public service provision, and ten intensive focus group meetings with different members of the general public and across New Zealand, in May – June 2010.
 In total, 63 individuals participated in the focus groups.
 The focus group meetings were prepared and conducted in partnership with Colmar Brunton.
 For further information on the research design including the limitations of this research, the analytical framework developed for this project, and characteristics of the focus group participants and discussions, please see chapters 2, 3 and 4 of the full report.
 A detailed description of the research findings can be found in chapters 4, 5 and 6 of the full report.

 Comments